mph-/lcapy/doc/internals.rst

 inverse Laplace transforms.

 There are two types of assumptions.
-1. Assumptions used by Sympy, such as real, positive, etc.
+1. Assumptions used by SymPy, such as real, positive, etc.
 2. Assumptions used by Lcapy, such as dc, real, causal, etc.

-Sympy assumptions
+SymPy assumptions
 -----------------

-To confuse matters, Sympy has two assumptions mechanisms, old and new.
+To confuse matters, SymPy has two assumptions mechanisms, old and new.
 The old method attaches attributes to symbols, for example,

 from sympy import Symbol, Q, exp, I, pi